oimeitei/qumeas/docs/source/installation.rst

   pip install qumeas

-PyPI also host pre-built binary wheels for Linux, Windows, and MacOS.
-Wheels are available for Python 3.8 - 3.12.
+PyPI also host pre-built binary wheels for Linux and MacOS Wheels are available for Python 3.8 - 3.12.
 For a more low-level installation, see below to install from source.

 Installation from source